gsoules/MkDocs/digital-archive/docs/developer/install-digital-archive.md

 -   Create this folder: `public_html/digitalarchive/files/elasticsearch`
 -	Go to the Omeka `Plugins` page
 -	Click the `Install` button for `AvantElasticsearch`

+### Edit config.ini

+-   Set `shared_index_name` to the name of the shared index.

+!!! danger "Shared Index"
+    If you need to be able to create a new shared index, add: `new_shared_index_allowed = true` to the config.ini file.
+This will cause a new radio button to appear on the Elasticsearch page to allow import into a new shared index.
+This is a dangerous operation because it will destroy all the data in the shared index and therefore should only be performed when creating a shared index that does not already exist.

 ### Enable Elastticsearch in AvantSearch
 -   Go to the configuration options page for the [AvantSearch] plugin